chinapedia/wikipedia.abstract.en/Page/Transport_in_Poland.md

 Water transport

-MF_Skania_1.jpg in the city of Szczecin]] Gdynia_kamienna_marina.jpg's main municipal marina]] The country's most important waterway is the river Vistula.
+in the city of Szczecin]] 's main municipal marina]] The country's most important waterway is the river Vistula.
 The largest seaports are the Port of Szczecin and Port of Gdańsk.

 Marine transport in Poland has two main sub-groups, riverine and seaborne.
 On the Baltic Sea coast, a number of large seaports exist to serve the international freight and passenger trade; these are typically deep water ports and are able to serve very large ships, including the ro-ro ferries of Unity Line, Polferries and Stena Line which operate the Poland – Scandinavia passenger lines.